huynguy-db/arcion-docs/content/docs/target-setup/Snowflake.md

     - An UPDATE in the Source is an INSERT in the Target with additional metadata like Operation Performed, Time of Operation, etc.
     - A DELETE in the Source is an INSERT in the Target: INSERT with OPER_TYPE as DELETE.

-    Currently, Arcion supports the following metadata related to source-specific fields:
+    Arcion supports the following metadata related to source-specific fields:

     - `query_timestamp`: Time at which the user on Source fired a query.
     - `extraction_timestamp`: Time at which Replicant detected the DML from logs.